MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365-quick-start-guide.md

 >
 > * Actions is supported for Microsoft 365 (Office) app for web and desktop.

-This quick start guide helps you to build Actions in Microsoft 365.
+Actions aim to integrate your app into your user's workflow by enabling easy discoverability and seamless interaction with their content.
+This quick start guide helps you to get started with Actions using the sample.

 ## Prerequisites